srigumm/dotnetcore-kafka-integration/README.md

  - Docker
  - KAFKA Installation and Topics setup
  - Kafkacat command line tool
+ - If you are connecting to Kerberos-aware KAFKA Enterprise Instance, ensure the below things:
+    - Setup krb5.Conf file  with your organization's KDC details.
+    - Keep krb5.conf file in default path i.e /etc/ or specify the path with KRB5_CONFIG environment variable.
+    - Create Keytab file with your principal
+    - Make sure your/service account has atleast read access to krb5.conf file.

 ### How to install KAFKA in local??
 - It's easy to setup KAFKA in local using docker containers.